ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-server.md

 ## Testing with GraphiQL

+We can now run the app with

+* `npm start` or `nodemon index.js [port]`.
+* Move the JSON at the end of the Query panel to the Query Variables panel:

+    ```json
+    {
+    "teacher": "crguezl",
+    "nota": "NO APTO",
+    "myId": "aluNuevo",
+    "id1": "alu0101228587",
+    "id2": "Alu0101232812"
+    }
+    ```

-We can now run the app and open the browser at  the url `http://localhost:4000/graphql`  to make graphql queries using GraphiQL.
+* and open the browser at  the url `http://localhost:4000/graphql`  to make graphql queries using GraphiQL.

 Use **GraphiQL** to test your API.
 GraphiQL is an in-browser IDE for GraphQL development and workflow.
 Para ello vea este video: